jkanev/treetime/README.md

       - py setup.py install
 5. Execute
    - Linux
-      - on the command line, type: "python3 -m treetime"
+      - either, on the command line, type: "python3 -m treetime"
+      - or register the provided desktop file (data/treetime.desktop) with KDE or Gnome and execute from the KDE or Gnome main menu
    - Windows
       - on the command line, type: "py -m treetime"

 <div id='id-usage'/>

 ##  Usage  ##
 [Table of Contents](#id-contents)

-Start the software by typing "python3 -m treetime".
+Start the software by typing "python3 -m treetime" or using your OSes main menu (see 'Execute' from the previous section).
 In the main dialog, go to "File Storage", click "Load other File" and select "items.trt".
 The GUI will come up with an example project.
 Several data items will have loaded (a project with three tasks and two week-planning entries) and are organised in three trees.
 The GUI is organised in three parts:
 - A button box on the left.
 Execute tree structure operations from here.
 - An editing grid in the middle, showing the contents of the selected data item.
 Edit single data items here.
 - A tab view with tress spanning the center-right.
 View and analyse your data here.

 ![Screenshot 1](doc/screenshot01.png)

 Access each single tree by clicking a tab on the main tree-view widget.
 Branches and children can be sorted, branches can be folded and unfolded.
 Data content is shown via analytic fields that are defined per tree.
 In the example project you will see a sum, a percentage, and text display.

 ![Screenshot 2](doc/screenshot02.png)

-Add and move single nodes and branches by using the buttons on the left (New Child, New Sibling, New Parent, Copy Node as Child, Copy Node as Sibling, Copy Node as Parent, Copy Branch as Sibling (not implemented yet), copy Children to Siblings (not implemented yet), Remove from this Tree (not implemented yet), Delete Item (not implemented yet).
+Add and move single nodes and branches by using the buttons on the left (New Child, New Sibling, New Parent, Copy Node as Child, Copy Node as Sibling, Copy Node as Parent, Copy Branch as Sibling, copy Children to Siblings (not implemented yet), Remove from this Tree (this can also be done from the data item's parent menus), Delete Item.

 Change the name of a node by selecting the node and editing the name in the top of the edit grid in the middle.
 Change the parent of any node by typing a name of an existing node into the parent fields in the edit grid.
-The parent fields are the three lines underneath the item's name.
+The parent menus (for selecting or changing a node's parent) are the lines underneath the item's name.

 <div id='id-roadmap'/>